-2016-2017 Common App
+2017-2018 Common App

-- 4. Describe a problem you've solved or a problem you'd like to solve.
-It can be an intellectual challenge, a research query, an ethical dilemma anything that is of personal importance, no matter the scale.
-Explain its significance to you and what steps you took or could be taken to identify a solution. - Think about everything from more traditional obstacles you've had to overcome to the small predicaments that have inspired you to think about what you really value.
-Consider some of the same tips from #2 in regards to experiences to write about. - 5.
-Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.
+4. Describe a problem you've solved or a problem you'd like to solve.
+It can be an intellectual challenge, a research query, an ethical dilemma - anything that is of personal importance, no matter the scale.
+Explain its significance to you and what steps you took or could be taken to identify a solution.

+Think about everything from more traditional obstacles you've had to overcome to the small predicaments that have inspired you to think about what you really value.
+Consider some of the same tips from #2 in regards to experiences to write about.

+5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 Sometimes smaller, less formal events make for more surprising and memorable essays; but as with any of the other prompts, as long as you can answer with originality and put a unique twist on your subject matter, all ideas, formal and informal, big and small, are fair game.
 Keep in mind elements transition and transformation.
 The event or accomplishment you discuss should be something that helped you understand the world around you through a different, more mature lens.